Top 10 Reasons Leading to Cart Abandonment and How to Deal With It

 As the commerce industry continues to explode, we can see a notable shift in what it takes to win customers in this vast cutthroat market.
 Consequently, it became harder to sell online; by investing many efforts, time potential customers are targeted and motivated to visit the e-commerce website.
 After loads of efforts when you finally succeed in attracting customers, you catch up with a highly engaged visitor.
 Once they visit your site, they will start browsing through products… You are glad.
 A visitor adds few products to the cart… you are excited.
 The visitor starts the checkout process… everything is going fine.
 Then suddenly… visitor disappears.

 One of the major problems faced by almost every e-commerce entrepreneur is that of cart abandonment.
-According to Direct Marketing Association, more than 65% of new consumers abandon their carts leaving their shopping spree in between with an intention of never returning.
+According to the Direct Marketing Association, more than 65% of new consumers abandon their carts leaving their shopping spree in between with an intention of never returning.
 In yet another report by a UK-based web research company Baymard Institute, about 67.45% carts are abandoned daily.

 With each abandoned shopping cart you are losing revenue, you are losing an opportunity to turn prospective customers into paying customers.
 Speaking in terms of revenue, for every $3000 you are earning you are letting $7000 slip away from your grip due to some silly reasons.
 Have you ever thought of recovering this lost revenue and reducing cart abandonment ratio?
 Well!
 Here is the solution to your problem.